 Federal law requires universities to provide notice throughout the year about fires occurring in on-campus housing.
 BYU maintains a daily fire log of reported fires.
-To view the fire log please contact Barlow Center administration.
-Oncampus housing fires are included in the fire log within two business days of receiving a report.
+This log is combined with the crime log and is provided and maintained by BYU Police and is available online 24/7 at police.byu.edu by clicking on "Crime and Fire Log."
+On-campus housing fires reported to BYU Police is included in the fire log within two business days of receiving a report.